Carter Harrison III: Cook County Board of Commissioners (1871–1875)

-After the Great Chicago Fire, Harrison became involved in politics.
-In the coinciding county elections, Harrison himself was elected to the Cook County Board of Commissioners.
-Harrison had run on a "union" ticket (dubbed the "Fireproof Ticket") that featured members of the Democratic and Republican parties.
-Harrison had been the leading figure in the formation of the Union–Fireproof Ticket and served as the chair of its nominating convention.
+Harrison was a nominee of the Democratic Party for Illinois House of Representatives in 1870.
+One year later, shortly after the Great Chicago Fire, he became further involved in politics.
+In the county elections, Harrison himself was elected to the Cook County Board of Commissioners.
+He had run on a "union" ticket (dubbed the "Fireproof Ticket") that featured members of the Democratic and Republican parties; Harrison had been the leading figure in the formation of the Union–Fireproof Ticket and had served as the chair of its nominating convention.
 The ticket ran candidates in both the Cook County and Chicago municipal elections (including in the mayoral election).
 The ticket's mayoral nominee, Joseph Medill, won election.
 Harrison had been key in convincing Medill to run for mayor.
 Later, during Harrison's own career in citywide politics, Medill, publisher of the Chicago Tribune, would come to be a political rival of Harrison's.

-In addition to being included on Union–Fireproof ticket, Harrison was also included as a county board nominee on the joint slate nominated by both the Cook County Democratic Party and Cook County Republican Party in the 1871 county and Chicago municipal elections (who partnered due to the extenuating circumstances of the fire).
+In addition to being included on the Union–Fireproof ticket, Harrison was also included as a county board nominee on the joint slate nominated by both the Cook County Democratic Party and the Cook County Republican Party in the 1871 county and Chicago municipal elections (who partnered due to the extenuating circumstances of the fire).

 Harrison served a single term on the county board, for three years.
 (Note: The 1871 Cook County Board of Commissioners election included elections for three, two, and one year terms.
 Harrison was one of five members elected to serve a three-year term.)

 U.S. House of Representatives (1875–1879)

 Harrison represented Illinois's 2nd congressional district for two terms (from 1875 until 1879).
-During the relevant period, with exception of the 6th ward, the district represented all of Chicago's "West Division" wards (the 7th, 8th, 9th, 10th, 11th, 12th, 13th, 14th, and 15th wards).
+During the relevant period, with the exception of the 6th ward, the district represented all of Chicago's "West Division" wards (the 7th, 8th, 9th, 10th, 11th, 12th, 13th, 14th, and 15th wards).
 During his time in congress, Harrison was noted for his flamboyant oration.